Caster: Coding a Topology

 An administrator can also individually add/refresh a module using its GitLab Project ID, whether or not it is underneath the Terraform-Modules group.

-When editing a file in the Caster UI, a Modules sidebar can be opened to search through available modules.
+When editing a file in the Caster UI, users can open a Modules sidebar to search through available modules.

 Upon selecting a Module, a form opens that allows the user to select the Version of the Module, and then complete the version-specific variables that the Module expects.

-Upon Submit, Caster generates the Terraform code that can be copied into a configuration file to use the selected module with the selected variable values.
+Upon Submit, Caster generates the Terraform code to use the selected module with the selected variable values.
+The user can copy this code into a configuration file.

 VLANs

 Adds the ability to manage VLAN ids.
-Pools of 4096 VLANs can be created and sub-divided into Partitions.
-A VLAN can then be requested by a user from a Partition, and they will receive an unused VLAN id, which will then be marked as used until they release it.
-Projects can be assigned Partition's and a system-wide default Partition can be set for users to request VLAN Ids from their Project's Partition or the default as well.
+Creates pools of 4096 VLANs and subdivides them into Partitions.
+A user can request a VLAN from a Partition and will receive an unused VLAN id, now marked as used until they release it.
+A Partition is either assigned to a Project, or is a system-wide default.
+Users request VLAN ids either from their Project's Partition or from the default.

-- VLANs can have tags for organizational purposes and can be requsted by tag
+- VLANs can have tags for organizational purposes; users can request a VLAN by tag

-- A VLAN can be requested by specific vlanId within a Partition
+- Uses can request a VLAN by specific VLAN id within a Partition

-- VLANs can be marked as reserved (0, 1, and 4095 are reserved by default) so that they will never be used
+- VLANs marked as reserved (including 0, 1, and 4095, reserved by default) are never used

 - fixed modified properties in entity updated events to restore signalR functionality